FENECON Commercial 92 — Assembly and Operating Instructions

 -

-The use of spare and wear parts from third-party manufacturers can pose risks.
-Only original parts or spare and wear parts approved by the manufacturer must be used.
-The instructions for spare parts must be adhered to.
+The use of spare and wear parts from third-party manufacturers can lead to risks.
+Only original parts or spare and wear parts approved by the manufacturer may be used.
+The instructions for spare parts must be observed.
 Further information can be found in the wiring diagram.

 Further information must be requested from the manufacturer. |